 3. You’re afraid your boss will find out.

-Most jobs don’t require telling your boss that you’re working another job or have a business.
+Most jobs don’t require telling your boss that you’re working another job or have a side business.
 To ease your concerns, check to see if your employer has any restrictions.
 And if there are restrictions, find out exactly what you’re restricted from doing.
 Often it may include a non-compete.
 For example, you’re a technology salesman restricting you from selling similar items even in your free time.

 Keep in mind employers may have a policy preventing you from selling personal services to coworkers.
 Also, don’t use your primary work hours to work on your side hustle.
 That’s an easy way to lose your primary source of income.

 If you want to feel more at ease, review your employee handbook, contract, or speak with your human resource manager.
 You can speak to your boss about your side hustle which may prompt a discussion on getting a pay raise.
-Even with a pay raise, you may still want to continue with the side hustle to reach financial security sooner.
+Even with a pay raise, you may still want to continue with a side hustle to reach financial security sooner.

 4. You keep thinking you need some sort of certification.